 - Education and its role in our future

 - Crime and Violence and

-In 2012 to make a greater standing as a young professionals organisation members changed the name from the Jamaica Diaspora Future Leaders to Jamaicans Inspired which would be focussed on driving forward social impact and moblising more of the youth diaspora.
+In 2012 to make a greater standing as a young professionals organisation members changed the name from the Jamaica Diaspora Future Leaders to Jamaicans Inspired which is focussed on driving forward social impact and moblising more within the diaspora.